-The investment guidelines and operating policies of the REIT are subject to the control and direction of the Board of Trustees, a majority of whom must be resident Canadians and a majority of whom must be independent within the meaning of applicable securities laws (the "Independent Trustees").
+The investment guidelines and operating policies of the REIT are subject to the control and direction of the Board of Trustees, a majority of whom must be resident Canadians and a majority of whom must be Independent Trustees.
 The Manager provides the officers, advisory, asset management and administrative services to the REIT, pursuant to the Management Agreement.